lhcb/starterkit-lessons/first-analysis-steps/decay-tree-fitter.md

     'Dstar': '[D*(2010)+ -> (D0 -> K- K+) pi+]CC',
 })
 ```
-To this branch we can now apply the `TupleToolDecayTreeFitter`.
+To this branch we can now apply the `TupleToolDecayTreeFitter` with arbitrarily chosen name `consD`.
 ```python
 dtt.Dstar.addTupleTool('TupleToolDecayTreeFitter/ConsD')
 ```